Zezgims/Zezgims/README.md

 # Hi 👋, I'm Zeynep Ezgi

 - 🔭 I'm currently working on [Patika.dev - Bootcamp](https://www.patika.dev/tr/bootcamp)
+- 👨‍💻 All of my projects are available at https://github.com/zezgims
 - 💬 Ask me about **everything**
 - 📫 How to reach me zezgi_yalcinkaya@hotmail.com